sd3kim/futurama-man/README.md

 * Include words in word bank that have more than one word.
     * Ex.
 Dr. Zoidberg
     * Ex.
 Planet Express
+* Animation for when player wins or loses.